dolphjs/core/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Contributing

+### Create a branch

+1. `git checkout main` from any folder in your local `dolphjs` repository
+2. `git pull origin main` to ensure you have the latest main code
+3. `git checkout -b the-name-of-your-branch` (replacing `the-name-of-your-branch` with a suitable name) to create a branch

+### Make the change

+1. Save the files and test
+2. The application should be able to receive and send requests and response respectfully
+3. Run `yarn lint`.
+(This will run Prettier and ESLint.)

+### Push it

+1. `git add -A && git commit -m "Your message"` (replacing `Your message` with a commit message, such as `Fix Media processing error`) to stage and commit your changes
+2. `git push your-fork-name the-name-of-your-branch`
+3. Go to the [dolphjs/core repo](https://github.com/dolphjs/core) and you should see recently pushed branches.
+4. Follow GitHub's instructions.
+5. If possible, include screenshots of visual changes.
+A preview build is triggered after your changes are pushed to GitHub.

 ### Please note that this package is still in it's beta stage and a lot of features would be added in later versions will be released in the future.
 Stay tuned for updates and new features